christiancadieux/celery_redis/README.md

 Known issues
 ============

-- There is a very window between checking if the result has already been published to the key, and subscribing the pubsub listener during which the result could be published (and hence missed)
+- There is a very small window between checking if the result has already been published to the key, and subscribing the pubsub listener during which the result could be published (and hence missed)